-In the earlier story on the chemicals of love given by Dr. Lipton, let’s assume that instead of seeing love, the same person opens his eyes and saw something that frightened him.
+In the earlier story by Dr. Lipton, let’s just assume that instead of being greeted by love, they open their eyes to something that sends shivers down their spine.

-According to Professor Ted Kaptchuk from the Harvard-affiliated Beth Israel Deaconess Medical Center, whose research focuses on the placebo effect:
+According to Professor Ted Kaptchuk a mind-body researcher from the Harvard-affiliated Beth Israel Deaconess Medical Center:

 “The placebo effect is more than positive thinking – believing a treatment or procedure will work.
 It’s about creating a stronger connection between the brain and body and how they work together.”

-So, beware of the nocebo effect, for it is a different animal and has its root in a negative thought or belief.
+So, take heed of the nocebo’s dark influence, for it stems from the murky waters of negative thoughts and beliefs.
 This is a side effect that can occur as a result of any ailment, disease, or even death.

 More importantly, he stressed, “We are the masters of our lives not the victim of our genes.”